 - A 32 year old study which cited that Stevia does indeed offer a contraceptive effect.

-Since the first study performed in Uruguay was released in the 1960’s, there have been countless other studies completed which contradicts its findings.
+Since the first study performed in Uruguay was released in the 1960’s, there have been countless other studies completed which contradict its findings.
 But, first let’s talk about the two main studies used by the FDA to keep Stevia from becoming a common sweetener in American homes.

 The Kruc Study